Hastings014/XR-DFHRTF-processing/README.md

 # XR-based HRTF Measurement Postprocessing
 This set of MATLAB functions is a part of the [XR-based HRTF Measurement System](https://trsonic.github.io/XR-HRTFs/).
 It serves as a postprocessing workflow for binaural sine sweep signals recorded using the [HRTF Measurement Control App](https://github.com/trsonic/XR-HRTF-capture).
+Please see the wiki for additional info.

 ## Getting Started
 * Requirements